penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     including `/etc/zabbix/web`, to prevent potential security vulnerabilities.
     This is enforced through SystemD's `ProtectSystem` and `ReadWritePaths` directives, which control the file system access of services.

+???+ tip

+    Normaly write access to `/etc/zabbix/web` is only needed during the initial setup of the Zabbix frontend.
+After the setup is complete you can remove the drop-in file again to further harden the security of your system.

 First thing we have to do is alter the Nginx configuration file so that we don't use the standard config and serve the Zabbix frontend on port 80.